wkolowski/Type-Theory-Wishlist/README.md

   | Cons t ts => Cons (cltmap t) (clomap ts)
 ```

 As for mutual inductive types, we can put mutual coinductive/corecursive definitions into `mutual` blocks which allow us to specify parameters shared across definitions.
 The above snippet shows how the definitions of `CoListTree`, `CoListOfCoListTree`, `cltmap` and `clomap` look in this syntax.
+Also similarly to mutual inductives, we may optionally provide a name for the whole `mutual` block and/or end it with the `end` keyword.

 Are Mutually Coinductive Types good for anything besides encoding Nested Coinductive Types?
 As of now probably not, but they become a lot more useful once we have Coinductive Families at our disposal...